Sunday, July 15, 2018

 a) In Mark, why is the driving out of the unclean spirits so important?

-b) What is the sense of this insistence on poverty of means?
+b) What is the meaning of this insistence on poverty of means?

 c) What is the content of this first proclamation?

-d) Why does Jesus place together poverty and courage and freedom?
+d) Why does Jesus place poverty and courage and freedom together?

 e) Why does the proclamation have to be itinerant and not stable?